-Each dot in the chart below was a member of the House of Representatives in 1986.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Snyder is shown as a purple triangle. (analysis methodology)
+Snyder is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1986 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Snyder was the primary sponsor of 1 bill that was enacted:

 - H.R.
 8772 (95th): A bill to amend certain provisions of the Internal Revenue Code of 1954 relating to distilled spirits.

 Does 1 not sound like a lot?
 Very few bills are ever enacted — most legislators sponsor only a handful that are signed into law.
 But there are other legislative activities that we don’t track that are also important, including offering amendments, committee work and oversight of the other branches, and constituent services.